alaTest Sites

 alaTest, All about reviews. © 2005-2025 ICSS AB.
 All rights reserved.
 Privacy & Terms

-alaTest has collected and analyzed 9 reviews of Kobo Libra Colour.
+alaTest has collected and analyzed 14 reviews of Kobo Libra Colour.
 The average rating for this product is 4.2/5, compared to an average rating of 4.3/5 for other products in the same category for all reviews.
-People are impressed by the size and usability.
-The portability and screen are also mentioned favorably, but there are some mixed reviews about the performance.
+Opinions about the performance and screen are on the whole positive.
+The price and usability are also appreciated.
+Some have doubts about the design.

 We analyzed user and expert ratings, product age and more factors.
 Compared to other products in the same category the Kobo Libra Colour is awarded an overall alaScore™ of 99/100 = Excellent quality.